HW-PlayersPatch/File_Share/ChangeLists/Build 13 Change List.md

 * Dreadnought weapon beam effects are now fully visible.

 ## Balance Changes - All Races
+* Movement speed while being repaired lowered from 95% to 80% (its 65% in v2.1).
 * Friendly fire reduced from 50% to 45% to make it a bit harder for scouts to EMP themselves.
 * Hiigaran scouts can now EMP frigates with just three squads, rather than six (Hiigaran EMP isn't very accurate vs fighters, so its now a bit better vs frigates than vaygr for some race flavor).
 * Vaygr scouts can now EMP frigates with just four squads like hw2c, rather than six.